Therapy Dog Bentley

 A commitment based in expertise

 Health Heelers Founder, Laura Hey, is one of a handful of Animal-Assisted Specialists in the country.
 Laura blends a career of more than 30 years as a rehabilitation therapist working with people with a diverse range of abilities and challenges, with her degree in Animal-Assisted Therapy earned through a DePaul University partnership in 2001.
-Her experience in health care affords Laura a first-hand understanding of a facility’s needs as well as the needs of patients, clients or residents you serve.
+Her experience in health care affords Laura a first-hand understanding of a facility or agency’s needs, as well as the needs of the patients, clients or residents you serve.

 A commitment to ongoing learning

 As the field of Animal Assisted Interventions grows, our Founder stays current in its trends and best practices:

 Laura has attended over 300 education hours at seminars and workshops by leading experts in the fields of animal behavior, cognition, training, and emotion, and Animal-Assisted Interventions

 Laura is a member of dog training and animal welfare groups and stays current on relevant issues addressed by these and other groups

 A commitment to address potential risks upfront to decrease liabilities

 There are risks and rewards in bringing live animals into public institutions.
 Health Heelers proactively implements measures to: